 YouGetSignal.com has a handy tool that has the option to scan commonly used ports.

-Want to make sure the computer screensaver goes to the lock screen?
+Want to make sure your computer goes to lock screen?

 The simplest settings to check are mentioned on answers.microsoft.com

-We hope these working from home IT security tips can be used to help protect you and your business.
+We hope some of these home cyber security tips can be used to help protect your business.